manwestc/manwestc.github.io/_libros-software/software-TINTO.md

 ---
 layout: archive
-title: "TINTO - Converting Tidy Data into Image for Classification with 2-Dimensional Convolutional Neural Networks"
+title: "TINTO - Transform Tabular Data into Synthetic Images for Deep Neural Netowoks"
 excerpt: "TINTO is an open-source, user-extendable framework that offers new opportunities for users to convert tidy data into images through the representation of characteristic pixels.<br/><img src='/images/tinto-logo.svg' width='150' align='center' />"
 collection: libros-software
 category: "Software"